 Give yourself a treat.
 When you’ve made that call you’ve been dreading, or spoken to your boss about more money, or finally learned how to put air in your tyres, reinforce your success by treating yourself to something that makes you happy.
 Maybe have your nails done?

 In fact, rewarding yourself at the end of every week is a great way to help you put your anxieties and fears aside.
-Relaxation and the application of the common sense you achieve when you relax is very anti-aging.
+Relaxation and the application of the common sense you achieve when you relax is very age-positive.

 What do you do to calm your fears and lower your stress levels?
 Do you treat yourself every week?
 Are you ready to face your fears down?
 Do you believe lowering your stress levels is great for cellular anti-aging?
 Share some of your feelings about your fears and how you can or already have moved past them.